 MD5 limitations: Since KeyMaster was first released, the cryptographic community have found that the MD5 algorithm can produce hash collisions.
 This potentially compromises the algorithm.
 The KeyMaster Java servlet implements the SHA256 signature algorithm by default.
-Therefore you do not need to configure or modify the algorithm, however below is some helpful information in case you want to make changes to the encryption software:
+Therefore you do not need to configure or modify the algorithm.

 - The Key Generator generates a key pair using a Java Cryptography Extension (JCE) provider and the RSA key pair generation algorithm.

 - Digital signatures are generated using a Java Cryptography Architecture algorithm.